winaungcho/KMLViewer/README.md

 # KMLViewer
-To view data from kml files on canvas in graphical ways.
+To view data from kml files on canvas in graphical ways for the android platform.